whoissurreal/EYE-FOR-BLIND/README.md

-# EYE FOR BLIND
-# 👁️ Eye for the Blind – Image Captioning with Audio Output
+ ICAGnet: Incorporating Attention with Deep Learning Approach for Audio Image Descriptions

-## 📌 Overview
+📌 Overview

 **Eye for the Blind** is an AI-powered assistive system designed to help visually impaired individuals understand their surroundings.
 The model takes an image as input, generates a natural language description, and converts it into speech.